 - The use of just six ETF’s is a little on the light side.
 Most robo-advisors use only a limited number of ETF’s, but usually at least a dozen.

+Which investing app is best?
 It depends on what describes you as an investor!